chufucious/optimize-assets/README.md

 * `npm install --save-dev imagemin-pngquant`
 * `npm install --save-dev merge-streams`

-### Edit gulpfile.js and define these paths
+### Edit config.json and define these paths
-* `sourcePath` absolute path to your asset output folder (where you save your assets from Generate Mobile Assets)
+* `source` absolute path to your asset output folder (where you save your assets from Generate Mobile Assets)
-* `iosOutputPath` absolute path to your asset directory for your iOS project
+* `ios` absolute path to your asset directory for your iOS project
-* `androidOutputPath` absolute path to your asset directory for your Android project. optimize-assets will sort the files into the appropriate `drawable` Android folders
+* `android` absolute path to your asset directory for your Android project. optimize-assets will sort the files into the appropriate `drawable` Android folders

 ### Now, run gulp!
 In the directory that contains `gulpfile.js`, run `gulp` in the terminal